 Although Excel 2016 doesn’t have a built-in Gantt chart wizard like the ones found in other software products,

 it’s still possible to create a professional Gantt chart in Excel 2016 using our amazing excel template.

 We all love Microsoft Excel and we use it almost every day for everything – from a simple calculator to tracking massive projects.
 There’s just one thing that Excel is not good at and that is creating Gantt charts.
-For this reason, we created Gantt Chart Excel, an automated excel template that allows you to create a professional-looking Gantt Chart in Excel 2013.
+For this reason, we created Gantt Chart Excel, an automated excel template that allows you to create professional-looking Gantt Charts all within Excel.